redbadger/crux/docs/src/part-4/typegen.md

 ## Why type generation?

 Declaring every type across an FFI boundary is painful.
-Complex types like nested enums, generics, and rich view models are difficult or impossible to represent directly in tools like UniFFI or `wasm-bindgen`.
+Complex types like nested enums, generics, and rich view models are awkward to expose directly through general-purpose FFI binding tools.
 And even when you _can_ declare them, maintaining the declarations by hand as your app evolves is tedious and error-prone.

 Crux sidesteps this problem by keeping the FFI surface as small as